JustinNusca/ml-blogs/polymorphic-components/readme.md

    Not so fast, though.
 It’s true that we’re rendering the appropriate semantic element, and providing it with the appropriate styles.
 There’s a number of drawbacks to this approach, though.

    A lot of React development is done with Typescript, so how do we handle prop definitions?
 How do we handle adding an `href` prop that applies only when `isLink` is true?
 What about other HTML attributes specific to the anchor tag, like `target`, or `referrerpolicy`?
-Or vice-versa — what about other button element attributes props like `type` or `value`?
+Or vice-versa: what about other button element attributes props like `type` or `value`?
 Or what if we want to support both native anchor tags, as well as `Link` components from the routing libraries we talked about earlier?

    You could probably answer these questions by adding increasingly more elaborate prop definitions, and greatly increasing the size of the prop interface itself, but this should signal to you that this is not really a sustainable option, and results in component definitions that are increasingly more complex and are juggling a lot more functionality than is reasonable.